Governing Board Meetings

 Individuals with disabilities who need accommodations to participate in governing board meetings or individuals requesting language interpretation should contact Martha Head, assistant to the Governing Board, as far in advance as possible at 480-472-0201 or firstname.lastname@example.org.

 Agendas are available at least 24 hours before the meeting.
 Items not on an agenda may not be discussed.

 The Governing Board welcomes your attendance and appreciates your interest in Mesa students.
 Informed and involved community members who support education will help Mesa Public Schools in preparing young people for the work place.

-All study sessions and regular meetings are open to the public.
+All study sessions and regular and special meetings are open to the public.

 - Presentations about agenda items or future issues.

 - Recognition of students, district staff members and volunteers.

 If scout troops are in attendance at the meetings, the Board will recognize the young people and may ask a scout to lead the group in the Pledge of Allegiance.
 Call 480-472-0223 for more information, or check in with the director at the meeting.